bifidokk/recipe-bot/README.md

 # 🍳 Recipe Bot

-**Recipe Bot** is a Telegram bot that transforms your video content into beautifully formatted recipes using the magic of OpenAI! 🚀 It’s your ultimate kitchen assistant, making recipe creation seamless and fun. 🎉
+**Recipe Bot** is a Telegram bot that transforms your video content into beautifully formatted recipes using  OpenAI! 🚀 It’s your ultimate kitchen assistant, making recipe creation seamless and fun. 🎉

 ## ✨ Features